netfun81/MPWM/README.md

 A tiling Window Manager for X11, using the Penrose library written in Rust language.

 TO USE:
+Install cargo and rust libraries from your package manager if needed.

 Make any desired changes to keybinds in /src/main.rs

-in a terminal type:
+In a terminal type:
 cargo build --release

-add $HOME/MPWM-main/target/release/mpwm to $HOME/.xinitrc
+Edit .xinitrc and add path to executable: geany ~/.xinitrc
+~/MPWM-main/target/release/mpwm